hathix/tweet-party-classifier/writeup.md

 ## Brief Overview

-A machine learning classifier that assigns scores to bills and representatives so as to calculate the probability that a given representative will vote yes on a given bill.
+A machine learning classifier that assigns scores to bills and representatives so as to calculate the probability that representatives will vote yes on a given bill.
+Data for the project will come from Quorum Analytics.

 ## Feature List
+### Core Features
+Given a bill, its populairity, and how liberal or conservative it is, our project will be able to calculate the probability that a politican will vote yes on the bill.
+A graphical user interface to allow users to select a politican and manually input a bill.
+### Cool Extensions
+Giving users the ability to select actual bills currently in Congress and use Quorum data to accurately determine the popularity of the bill and how liberal or conservative it is.

+Filtering by a bill's issue area.
+That is, we could classify members of Congress differently depending on what issue's the bill is talking about.

+Adding complexity and therefore accuracy to the classifier.
+Quorum Analytics has calculated over 100 different statistics about every member of Congress, and we can pick one or more of these to add to the classifer.

 ## Technical Specs (1-2pg)